Process Overload

 Also known as: Cold maceration

-Description: Technique borrowed from the wine world.
+Description: Temperature-control technique borrowed from the wine world.
 Unlike cold fermentation, cryomaceration involves lower temperatures before the effects of fermentation can settle in.

 Where it’s found: Colombia, Guatemala in Finca Gascon